Bihari Lal Yadav

-Life
+Biography

-Bihari was born in a Bhojpuriya Ahir family in a village named Patna near Aunrihar town in Ghazipur district of Uttar Pradesh in 1857.
-He was the only son of his parents.
-His parent died in very early age and he had to move to Benaras at the age of fourteen in search of job.
-He permanently resided in Ahiryana near Nichi Bagh.
-He started performing Biraha in the temples of Benaras.
-From their he got fame as a poet and singer and then he got four disciples Ramman Yadav, Ganes Yadav, Pattu Yadav and Sarju Rajbhar.
+Bihari was born in 1857, the only son of a Bhojpuriya Ahir family, in Patna.
+His parents dying ar an early age, he moved to Benaras at age 14 for work.
+Performing in Biraha temples, he got fame as a poet and singer and then he got four disciples Ramman Yadav, Ganes Yadav, Pattu Yadav and Sarju Rajbhar.
+He died in 1926, aged 68 or 69.